The Vet-Approved Guide to Dog Dental Health

 Dental toys are beneficial, especially for more aggressive chewers who can go through a bully stick in minutes.
 They’re a mechanical, or abrasive, tooth cleaning tool.
 As your dog chews them, they scrape the plaque off the tooth and massage the gums for better dental health.

-Kongs, doggy tennis balls, knotted rope chews, and Nylabones are all good examples for hours of chewing happiness.
+Kongs, doggy tennis balls, knotted rope chews, and Nylabones are all good options for hours of chewing happiness.

 The bottom line on doggie dental health

 As you can see, your dog’s dental health is as important as your own.
-Teeth are the windows to health, and need a consistent routine, regular professional cleaning, and the right diet in order to provide a longer healthier life for your pooch.
+Teeth are the windows to overall health in both humans and dogs, and they need regular professional cleaning, checkups, and the right diet in order to provide a longer and healthier life for your pooch.

-Your pup’s yearly exam is a great time to discuss their dental health with your veterinarian and learn what preventive care, treatments and daily home habits they recommend.
+Your pup’s yearly exam is a great time to discuss their dental health with your veterinarian and learn what preventive care, treatments, and daily home habits they recommend.
+And don’t forget to check out the Pumpkin Wellness Club for options to save on routine dental care!

 Dr. Stacy Choczynski Johnson